Welcome to the World of Fraction Finding

 2. Digital Display (mounts to a lab pole)

 3. Light-Blocking Tape (blocks ambient light from the sensor)

-4. Adapter (if necessary, adapts the sensor to unusual equipment)
+4. Glass Adapter (if necessary, adapts the sensor to specific equipment)

 One challenge with using the eye to determine fractions is that no two strains are exactly alike.
 Two adjacent runs may contain slightly different strains or impurities that may change the color.
 So it could be that observing a particular color on Run A indicated it was time to switch flasks.
 However, on Run B it may not be the case.
 Impurities may cause that color to come up before the fraction is ready, or perhaps after.
 In either case, you end up with a non-optimal result.
 So how do you avoid human error?
 The FRACTION FINDER solves that problem by showing you which fraction is being passed so you know the precise, most optimal time to switch flasks.

 12. What about color changes to determine fractions?